momopay/momo/doc/init.md

 /usr/lib/systemd/system directory, followed by the command `systemctl daemon-reload` in order to update running systemd configuration.

-To test, run `systemctl start desired` and to enable for system startup run `systemctl enable desired`
+To test, run `systemctl start momod` and to enable for system startup run `systemctl enable momod`

 4b) OpenRC

-Rename desired.openrc to desired and drop it in /etc/init.d.
+Rename momod.openrc to momod and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with `/etc/init.d/desired start` and configure it to run on startup with `rc-update add desired`
+Test it with `/etc/init.d/momod start` and configure it to run on startup with `rc-update add momod`

 4c) Upstart (for Debian/Ubuntu based distributions)

-Drop desired.conf in /etc/init.
-Test by running `service desired start` it will automatically start on reboot.
+Drop momod.conf in /etc/init.
+Test by running `service momod start` it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they